ncpenke/py_ib_tws_server/README.md

     Example: `EClient.reqPositions`, `EClient.cancelPositions`, `EWrapper.position`, `EWrapper.positionEnd`

 3. Subscriptions.
-These have a single method to start the subscription, a method to stop the subscription, and one ore more callbacks to stream status updates.
+These have a single method to start the subscription, a method to stop the subscription, and one or more callbacks for status updates.

     Example" `EClient.reqTickByTickData`, `EClient.tickByTickAllLast`, `EWrapper.tickByTickBidAsk` `EClient.cancelTickByTickData`